daycharles/dispatch_api/README.md

   there is a test pinning the behaviour.
 - **Ordering that belongs on the server.** The dispatcher queue sorts by priority, then by age, so every client sees the same order.
+- **Asynchronous work that must not lose or double-apply a message.** Incident transitions are published to RabbitMQ and turned into notifications by a background consumer.
+The dead-letter exchange is fanout rather than topic, because a dead-lettered message keeps its original routing key and a topic DLX would silently drop anything it had no binding for.
+The queue is quorum rather than classic, because notifications have to survive the loss of the node holding them.
+The consumer's identity is a compile-time constant rather than configuration, because it is half of an idempotency key already in the database — a typo in `appsettings.json` would replay every message the service has ever handled.

 ## Running it locally